gyhzz/elixir-testnet-validator/README.md

 # elixir-testnet-validator

-## Follow these steps to start an Elixir Testnet Validator
+## Follow these steps to host an Elixir Testnet Validator on GCP

 #### Create New VM Instance on GCP Compute Engine
 1. Start a new VM instance on GCP using Compute Engine